Last Updated on December 1, 2018

-Scaphoid Factures are most common fractures of carpal bones.
-They occur due to fall on outstretched hand.
+Scaphoid fractures are most common fractures of carpal bones.
+They occur due to falling on an outstretched hand.
 These fractures must be recognized and treated quickly.

 Delays may complicate healing leading to increased the likelihood of osteoarthritis and avascular necrosis of the proximal segment.

 Scapholunate instability can occur when the scapholunate ligament is disrupted.